 Baby bath time needs to be supervised at all times, especially when the bathtub itself is designed for adults.
 Big tubs present some potential hazards such as water level, and on-demand water that can range from icy to scalding.
-For Baby’s first big-time baths, fill up the tub with no more than 1 to 2 inches of lukewarm water, as any more could frighten him or shock him off-balance from his seated position.
+For Baby’s first big-time baths, fill up the tub with no more than 1 to 2 inches of lukewarm water, as any more could frighten them or shock them off-balance from their seated position.
 And if the temperature is too hot to the touch for you, there’s’ a good chance it is for Baby‘s more sensitive skin, too.

 Stick to clear waters:

 By the time Baby has comfortably settled into the big tub, you can keep the cleaning routine simple and safe by using only tear-free soaps and shampoos that are specifically designed for infants.
-This way, when he splashes some bath water around the tub, the odds of getting irritating soap residue in his eyes will be comfortably low.
+This way, when they spash some bath water around the tub, the odds of getting irritating soap residue in their eyes will be comfortably low.